Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Subscription Scope (Updated)
 - Correlation subscribes only the configured correlation pairs for the active timeframe.
-- Tracker limits subscriptions to watchlist/user actions instead of auto-subscribing a broad major set, keeping updates scoped to what’s visible and relevant.
+- Tracker limits subscriptions to watchlist/user actions instead of auto-subscribing a broad major set, keeping updates scoped to what's visible and relevant.
 - Minor residual differences can arise from feed and timestamp alignment; in normal conditions the values should be very close to MT5.

 ### RSI Tracker Display Rules (Oversold/Overbought)